jblueberry/jblueberry.github.io/content/posts/pmmc.md

 ## Stable leader election

 The process of election itself is to go through the phase 1 process of Paxos.
+Raft also uses a similar approach, but it does not specifically wrap term and server index into a ballot.
+The key to a successful election lies in two points: 1) obtaining at least a majority of the votes as quickly as possible (determined by the phase 1 responses); 2) sending an active leader heartbeat to all other leaders as quickly as possible before others increment their ballot and issue a new election.
+Therefore, choosing the right interval for sending heartbeats and starting a new election is crucial to prevent a livelock situation where every server keeps self-nominating itself as the active leader but never achieves stability.

 ## Slot map